News / Quarantine Protocols That Actually Work

 The problem: infected snakes can be asymptomatic carriers for months or longer.
 They look perfectly healthy while capable of spreading the virus.

-Some breeders now recommend 12-month quarantine specifically because of nidovirus.
+Some breeders now recommend 12-month quarantine because of nidovirus.
 Others rely on testing.

-If you're serious about biosecurity, consider PCR testing for nidovirus.
+If you are serious about biosecurity, consider PCR testing for nidovirus.
 A swab can be sent to labs like Research Associates Laboratory or your reptile vet can arrange testing.
 Test at the beginning of quarantine and again near the end.

-A negative test doesn't guarantee the animal is clear, but two negative tests months apart significantly reduces risk.
+A negative test does not guarantee the animal is clear, but two negative tests months apart significantly reduces risk.

 The Quarantine Protocol